jessecambon/tidygeocoder/README.md

 coordinates), we can use the `reverse_geocode()` function.
 The arguments are similar to the `geocode()` function, but now we specify the input data columns with the `lat` and `long` arguments.
-The input dataset used here is from the geocoder query above.
+The input dataset used here is the results of the geocoding query above.

 The single line address is returned in a column named by the `address` argument and all columns from the geocoding service results are returned